2018 Summer Research Program in Social Sciences at Wellesley College

 Students participating in the summer research program may not concurrently elect courses in any summer school unless given permission by their summer research supervisor.

-Process: Faculty members who are interested in supervising student research next summer should email the following to Sheila Datz (firstname.lastname@example.org) by Friday, February 12th: (1) a statement of approximately 250 words describing their current research and the types of projects they are willing to supervise and (2) a statement indicating whether they will be on-campus over the summer to attend their student's research presentation plus one other seminar session.
-Being off campus for much or all of the summer does not preclude participation in the program, but faculty who will primarily be advising their on-campus student from off campus should also briefly describe their plans for working with their student long-distance.
+Process: Faculty members who are interested in supervising student research next summer should email the following to Sheila Datz (firstname.lastname@example.org) by Tuesday, February 22nd: (1) a statement of approximately 250 words describing the research project or projects for which they are seeking a summer student research partner, to be posted on the SSSRP web page for interested students to read; and (2) a statement indicating whether they will be on-campus over the summer to attend their student's research presentation plus one seminar session.
+Being off campus for much or all of the summer does not preclude participation in the program, but faculty who will primarily be advising their research partner from afar should also briefly describe their plans for communicating with their student.

-Statements by faculty invited to participate in the summer program are posted here and students are directed to consult the faculty whose research interests match theirs.
-We have preliminary approval from the Provost’s office to fund 12 summer students and faculty supervisors.
+Statements by faculty invited to participate in the summer program are posted here, and students will be directed to consult the faculty whose research interests match theirs.

-Should we have more applicants than spots, priority will be given to faculty who (a) did not participate in the summer program recently, and (b) are able to attend their student’s research presentation plus one other seminar session.
+Should we have more applicants than available funding, priority may be given to faculty who (a) did not participate in the summer program recently, (b) participated recently but can cover a portion of their student stipend through other funding sources, and (c) are able to attend their student’s research presentation plus one other seminar session.

-Once the list of the projects is posted, the faculty will have until March 11th to choose a student they would like to work with during the summer.
-If that student declines the offer, an alternate will be chosen.
-The names of students who have been selected and their faculty sponsors will be announced on March 18th.
+Once the list of the projects is posted, the faculty will have until March 16th to choose a student they would like to work with during the summer.
+If that student declines the offer, an alternate may be chosen.
+The names of students who have been selected and their faculty sponsors will be announced shortly thereafter.